getwax/wax/packages/zkp/relayer/README.md

 -   [x] Email can be sent to server (POP3 or IMAP)
 -   [ ] Relayer can generate proof/query service that can generare proof
--   [ ] Generated proof can be sent to the onchain verifier and recovery can be executed
+-   [x] Proof can be sent to the onchain verifier and recovery can be executed
 -   [x] Confirmation email is sent (SMTP)

 ## Getting started